 Once an English version of the video is complete, it is time to begin the translation process.
 We typically search for a native of the country we are targeting who is also fluent in English.
 This is a critical step because they need to be able to understand the meaning behind what we are trying to say, and then translate that into something that feels natural to the intended audience.

-Because every language has a different structure, the amount of time it takes to communicate the same concept can vary widely.
-To compensate for this, we give our translators leeway to change the script enough to keep the runtime of the video approximately the same.
-This makes it so we don’t have to re-time large portions of the animation to fit the narration for each language.
+Because every language has a unique structure, the amount of time it takes to communicate the same concepts can vary widely.
+To compensate for this, we give our translators leeway to change scripts enough to keep total run-times approximately the same.
+This makes it so we don’t have to re-time large portions of videos to fit the narration for each different language.

 The translated script is then sent to a narrator who can provide a fluent voice-over in the desired language.
 It is also important to ensure they have the right regional accent and tone.

 Once the narration is complete, we make any changes that are needed to customize the visuals for the intended region.
 This can include translating on-screen text, changing contact information, and updating symbols like dollar signs to their local equivalents.